Phil Bull: Timeform

-Following the end of World War II, Phil Bull teamed up with Dick Whitford, who like Bull, had developed his own handicapping ratings system.
-The enterprise was christened Timeform because while Phil Bull's ratings' methodology focused on the probable speed a race would be run at, Dick Whitford's approach was more form driven.
-A publishing company called Portway Press was set up, and the first Timeform publication published in 1948.
+Following the end of the Second World War, Phil Bull teamed up with Dick Whitford, who, like Bull, had developed his own handicapping ratings system.
+The enterprise was christened Timeform because while Bull's ratings methodology focused on the probable speed at which a race would be run, Whitford's approach was more form‑driven.
+A publishing company called Portway Press was set up, and the first Timeform publication was issued in 1948.
 This was Racehorses of 1948 and became the first of Timeform's famous Racehorses of ... series.
 The company would later become famous for its daily racecards, which are still available on racecourses.
-Bull would head the company until his death.
+Bull headed the company until his death.

-Timeform is now owned by online betting exchange Betfair.
+Timeform is now owned by the online betting exchange Betfair.
 Today, Timeform ratings are unofficially used to determine the best horses of all time.
-As of the end of the 2012 flat racing season, the top-rated all-time Timeform horses are Frankel on the flat, Night Nurse over hurdles and Arkle over chase fences.
+As of the end of the 2012 flat racing season, the top‑rated all‑time Timeform horses are Frankel on the flat, Night Nurse over hurdles, and Arkle over chase fences.

-Owner and Breeder
+Owner and breeder

-In 1947, Bull founded the Hollins Stud in Halifax, West Yorkshire using four mares - Lady Electra, Candida, Orienne and Anne of Essex.
-At the stud, he bred Romulus, winner of the Greenham Stakes, Sussex Stakes, Queen Elizabeth II Stakes and Prix du Moulin and also Eudaemon, winner of the Gimcrack Stakes and Champagne Stakes.
-Among the horses that won in Bull's own colours of cerise with a white circle were Sostenuto, winner of the Ebor Handicap and Charicles, winner of the Wokingham Handicap.
-His stud declined through the 1970s and by the 1980s he rarely owned more than one horse at a time.
+In 1947, Bull founded the Hollins Stud in Halifax, West Yorkshire, using four mares – Lady Electra, Candida, Orienne, and Anne of Essex.
+At the stud, he bred Romulus, winner of the Greenham Stakes, Sussex Stakes, Queen Elizabeth II Stakes, and Prix du Moulin, as well as Eudaemon, winner of the Gimcrack Stakes and Champagne Stakes.
+Among the horses that won in Bull's own colours of cerise with a white circle were Sostenuto, winner of the Ebor Handicap, and Charicles, winner of the Wokingham Handicap.
+His stud declined through the 1970s, and by the 1980s he rarely owned more than one horse at a time.

 Racing administration

 Bull was known for his strident views on the organisation of racing.
-With reluctance, he took up chairmanship of the Horseracing Advisory Council in March 1980.
+With reluctance, he took up the chairmanship of the Horseracing Advisory Council in March 1980.
 He lasted only four months in the role, however, as his autocratic style was said not to be suited to a committee environment.

-One of his lasting legacies to racing is the creation of one of the showcase end of season races.
-Bull was adamant for a long time that the British flat racing programme lacked a mile race for two-year-olds, and at his behest, the Timeform Gold Cup was established in 1961 to fill this gap.
-The race, currently known as the Vertem Futurity Trophy, is now a Group 1 race, and in recent years has been won by future Derby winners including High Chaparral, Authorized and Camelot.
+One of his lasting legacies to racing is the creation of one of the showcase end‑of‑season races.
+Bull was adamant for a long time that the British flat racing programme lacked a mile race for two‑year‑olds, and at his behest the Timeform Gold Cup was established in 1961 to fill this gap.
+The race, currently known as the Vertem Futurity Trophy, is now a Group 1 race, and in recent years has been won by future Derby winners including High Chaparral, Authorized, and Camelot.